alasin/Digital-Archive-CBIR/README.md

 # Digital-Archive-CBIR

 This is a simple tag and content-based image retrieval platform built atop Node.js.
 Express framework has been used for frontend.
-This is by no-means a flawless platform structure and does require some work.
+By no means is this a flawless platform structure and does require some work.
+OpenCV code is fairly modularized and could be used independently for other projects.
 Suggestions are welcome.

 XQuery based BaseX XML engine has been used for tag-based search.
 For CBIR, a 3D color histogram based technique and a Bag-of-Features descriptor model on SIFT features has been used.